Maxence-Labesse/AutoMxL/README.md

 - get the best model in respect of a selected metric among valid model

-### Methods configuration
-All the methods parameters and hyper-parameters are stored in the file config.py

 Available classifiers : Random Forest, XGBOOST (and bagging)
 ```python
 auto_df.train_predict(verbose=False)